domenico-piol/SCCstore/README.md

 Once it's ready (see "status" labels), we are good to continue.

+### Step 5 - install OpenShift Virtualization
+Again, go to the Operator Hub and install OpenShift Virtualization.

+For this step to succeed, be sure you have a default storage class configured!

 ## Deploy to DEV stage
-For DEV stage, we use simply Helm on the command line.
-But first we must switch to the DEV namespace!

-    oc project sccstore-dev

-    helm install sccstore sccstore-charts

-This will pick the `latest` tag of all the images and deploy the complete application to OpenShift.

-To delete the complete deployment, use:

-    helm delete sccstore
+With kustomize it's very easy to deploy the complete application - including the database in a container - to kubernetes.
+I am using OpenShift and therefore the `oc` command.
+However, `kubctl` works the same!
+And don't forget to switch to the `sccstore-dev` namespace before!

+    oc apply -k kustomize/overlays/dev

+If you want to delete everything again, use:

+    oc delete -k kustomize/overlays/dev

 <p align="center">
   <img src="./diagrams/deploy_dev.jpg" width="600">
 </p>

-You be seeing the `liquibase constraints` job failing initially until the PostgreSQL database is ready.
+You'll be seeing the `liquibase constraints` job failing initially until the PostgreSQL database is ready.
 That is absolutely to be expected.
 It will complete successfully after PostreSQL is ready.

 Once every component has completed tha startup, you can access the application in the `sccstore-ui` component.